India: Senior political leader Sitaram Yechury passes away

 The political leader was earlier under treatment at All India Institute of Medical Sciences, New Delhi.
 He was under the care of a team of specialist doctors who were treating him for a respiratory infection.

-Yechury had succeeded Prakash Karat as the general secretary of the CPM in 2015.
+Yechury had succeeded Prakash Karat as the general secretary of the CPI(M) in 2015.

 ALSO READ: